Fraud Prevention Guide

 So with this in mind, what follows is a brief summary of just a few of the most important things you should be doing right now, to minimise your likelihood of falling victim to fraud:

-Not only should the passwords you choose be 100% impossible to guess, but you should also change them on a regular basis.
+Not only should passwords be impossible to guess, but you should also change them on a regular basis.
 Never use the same password for more than one account and avoid using dates of birth, pet names and so on at all costs.

 If you haven’t taken a look at your credit report in a while, make now the time to get it done.
 This is often the only way of pinpointing unauthorised activity using your personal information, which could be having a negative impact on your credit score.